moj-analytical-services/user-guidance/source/documentation/github.md

 Warning: Repos should contain **no passwords/secrets and no data** (apart from small reference tables) - this is particulary important for public repos, but applies to private ones too.
 And remember that GitHub shows the *full history* of files and changes in your repo, so removing these things requires special effort.

-For more info, see [choosing public or private repos](#choosing-public-or-private-repos).
+For more info, see [choosing public, internal or private repos](#choosing-public-internal-or-private-repos).

 Notes: